@workflowai.agent

 Using multiple clients

 You might want to avoid using the shared client, for example if you are using multiple API keys or accounts.
+It is possible to achieve this by manually creating client instances

 from workflowai import WorkflowAI